rss2025-4/visual_servoing/README.md

 5. In the `homography_transformer.py`, make sure `self.mouse_px_sub = self.create_subscription(Point, "/zed/zed_node/rgb/image_rect_color_mouse_left", self.mouse_detection_callback, 1)` is uncommented.
 This allows for clicking on a point and then printing the homography result in the callback.
 6. Run the node `ros2 run visual_servoing homography_transformer` in a terminal (in docker).
 7. After clicking on a point in the image (make sure that it is on the ground plane, aka floor).
 You can check that the point was clicked by opening a terminal and `ros2 topic echo /zed/zed_node/rgb/image_rect_color_mouse_left`.
 The homography_transformer node should print the "x, y" values representing distances in meters.
 8. Use a measuring tape to verify the actual distances from camera to the selected point.
-Remember x is forward and y is to the left relative to the racecar
+Remember x is forward and y is to the left relative to the racecar.

-**What to change**
+**What to change / what to do if not working: **
 - if the homography transformer is not returning the right physical distances, the camera may need to be re-calibrated by taking more pixel and physical distance correspondences and changing the `PTS_IMAGE_PLANE` and `PTS_GROUND_PLANE` points.
 - possible reasons for failure: camera moved significantly (remember the key assumption with this calculation is that the camera relative to the floor plane are fixed)